CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

     -v, --version <SENSOR_VERSION>    specify sensor version to retrieve from the registry -p, --platform <SENSOR_PLATFORM>  specify sensor platform to retrieve e.g x86_64, aarch64

-    -n, --node              download node sensor instead of container sensor --runtime               use a different container runtime [docker, podman, skopeo].
+    -n, --node                        download node sensor instead of container sensor --kubernetes-admission-controller download kubernetes admission controller instead of falcon sensor --runtime                         use a different container runtime [docker, podman, skopeo].
 Default is docker.
     --dump-credentials                print registry credentials to stdout to copy/paste into container tools.
     --list-tags                       list all tags available for the selected sensor --allow-legacy-curl               allow the script to run with an older version of curl

 Help Options:
     -h, --help display this help message